suptalentdev/electrs/doc/usage.md

 In 0.9.0 we have changed the RocksDB index format to optimize electrs performance.
 We also use Bitcoin P2P protocol instead of reading blocks from disk or JSON RPC.
+Some guides were suggesting trace log level and we started to trace much more information.

 Upgrading checklist:

 * Make sure you upgrade at time when you don't need to use electrs for a while.
   Because of reindex electrs will be unable to serve your requests for a few hours.
   (The exact time depends on your hardware.)
   If you wish to check the database without reindexing run electrs with `--no-auto-reindex`.
+* The default DB path for the mainnet index was changed to `./db/bitcoin` (from `./db/mainnet`).
 * Make sure to allow accesses to bitcoind from local address, ideally whitelist it using `whitelist=download@127.0.0.1` bitcoind option.
   Either don't use `maxconnections` bitcoind option or set it to 12 or more.
 * If you use non-default P2P port for bitcoind adjust `electrs` configuration.
 * If you still didn't migrate `cookie` electrs option you have to now - see below.
+* If you use `verbose = 4` (or `-vvvv` argument) lower it down to `2` (`-vv`) for production use.
+  Keeping it would waste resources because we utilize it more now.

 ### Important changes from version older than 0.8.8